bryan-melo/readableRegex/README.md

 ## Usage (Example)

-Clients interact with the API by sending GET requests with a JSON payload containing the input string.
+Clients interact with the API by sending GET requests with query params containing the input string and endpoint.
 The API returns a JSON response with the modified string.
 See the individual endpoint documentation (if needed) for specific request and response formats.

 Sample GET Request
 `https://readable-regex-8d81b79167bf.herokuapp.com/api/onlyNumeric?inputString=a1234c321`